2017–18 Serie B: Promotion play-offs

-Six teams could contest the promotion play-offs depending on the point differential between the third and fourth-placed teams.
+Six teams could contest the promotion play-offs depending on the point differential between the third and fourth-placed teams and also third and any team below.
 It began with a preliminary one-legged round played at the home venue of the higher placed team, involving the teams placed fifth to eight.
 The two winning (or higher placed team from regular season if a match ended with a draw) teams advanced to play the third and fourth-placed teams in the two-legged semi-finals.
 Those winning teams advanced to the two-legged final, where the winner was promoted to play in Serie A the following season.
 In the two-legged rounds, the higher seeded team played the second game at home.

 Relegation play-out

 Two teams contested the relegation play-out in a two-legged round.
 The higher placed team played the second leg at home.
 In the case of a tie on aggregate, the higher placed team from the regular season were declared the winners.
 The losers were relegated to Serie C for the following season.